erhanua/city-explorer/README.md

 **Technologies and Tools:**
 - **React**: The foundational JavaScript library for this application.
 React, with its component-based structure, is used to build the user interface of the application.
 - **Vite**: A modern build tool that ensures fast startup and compilation of the project.
 It also offers instant hot module replacement (HMR) via ES modules, speeding up the development process.
 - **Axios**: A popular JavaScript library used for making HTTP requests.
-In the City Explorer application, Axios is used to make requests to the LocationIQ API.
+In the **City Explorer application**, Axios is used to make requests to the LocationIQ API.

 **Project Structure:**
 - **Components**: The application is divided into reusable React components.
 These components represent different parts of the user interface (e.g., search form, result list, map viewer).